Performance Breakdown

 Unfortunately, the Shark Vertex Pro Powered Lift-Away didn’t pick up embedded sand like other brands with higher airflow.

-It only got an average of 92.25% in two tests in the max setting.
+It only achieved an average of 92.25% in two tests at the maximum setting.

 I tried using the middle setting, and it got a decent score of 86.3%, which isn’t bad considering this is a low-airflow stick vacuum.